What Is Mascarpone Cheese? History, Etymology, Recipe, and Uses

 - The third possibility is that the name comes from "mascarpa," a milk by-product made from the whey of aged cheese.
 (Buratto 5)

-Mascarpone is a speciality in Lombardy and is used in many local dishes, from savory to sweet.
+Mascarpone is a specialty in Lombardy and is used in many local dishes, from savory to sweet.
 In the United States, it is more commonly associated with Tiramisu.

 Most people use it in place of whipped cream or butter.
 The BelGioioso Cheese Company, the leading brand in mascarpone cheese, markets with the slogan "half the calories of butter" to convince people to substitute butter for mascarpone cheese.